Poultry Farm Jobs in Australia With Visa Sponsorship

 The advertised wage is below the legal minimum.

-- Salary: The National Minimum Wage in Australia is AUD $23.23 per hour (as of July 2024).
+- Salary: The National Minimum Wage in Australia is AUD $23.23 per hour.
 Piece rates (pay per bird processed or per egg tray packed) are also common and must legally amount to at least the minimum hourly rate over a pay period.

 - Typical Conditions: